uberswe/uberswe/README.md

 ### Hi there 👋

-I'm Markus Tenghamn.
+I'm Markus.
 I started as a backend PHP developer but work mostly with Go now.
 Lately I have worked in management positions as I find myself to be a natural leader and enjoy working with others to solve problems.